Metropolis (1927 film): Release and reception

-Metropolis was distributed by Parufamet, a company formed in December 1925 by the American film studios Paramount Pictures and Metro Goldwyn Mayer to loan US$4 million to UFA.
+Metropolis was distributed by Parufamet, a company formed in December 1925 by the American film studios Paramount Pictures and Metro Goldwyn Mayer to loan US $4 million to UFA.
 The film had its world premiere at the UFA-Palast am Zoo in Berlin on 10 January 1927, where the audience, including a critic from the Berliner Morgenpost, reacted to several of the film's most spectacular scenes with "spontaneous applause".
 However, others have suggested the premiere was met with muted applause interspersed with boos and hisses.

 At the time of its German premiere, Metropolis had a length of 4,189 metres, which is approximately 153 minutes at 24 frames per second (fps).
 UFA's distribution deal with Paramount and MGM "entitled [them] to make any change [to films produced by UFA] they found appropriate to ensure profitability".
 Considering that Metropolis was too long and unwieldy, Parufamet commissioned American playwright Channing Pollock to write a simpler version of the film that could be assembled using the existing material.
-Pollock shortened the film dramatically, altered its inter-titles and removed all references to the character of Hel, because the name sounded too similar to the English word Hell, thereby removing Rotwang's original motivation for creating his robot.
+Pollock shortened the film dramatically, altered its intertitles and removed all references to the character of Hel, because the name sounded too similar to the English word Hell, thereby removing Rotwang's original motivation for creating his robot.
 Pollock said about the original film that it was "symbolism run such riot that people who saw it couldn't tell what the picture was about. ...
 I have given it my meaning."
 Lang's response to the re-editing of the film was to say "I love films, so I shall never go to America.
 Their experts have slashed my best film, Metropolis, so cruelly that I dare not see it while I am in England."
 The Hel storyline would be partially restored in Giorgio Moroder's 1984 version, and subsequent versions completely restored it.